TouK/nussknacker/docs/operations_guide/Operations.md

 ## Prerequisites

-To better understand the documentation below one needs to grasp some of the concepts of Flink, metrics, etc. We won’t go into much detail here, only references to worthy resources.
+To better understand the documentation below one needs to grasp some of the concepts of Flink, metrics, etc. We won’t go into much detail here, only give references to worthy resources.

 Some of them are external, but it also helps to read about important Nussknacker concepts in [link]...